 - In John C. Wright's Chronicles of Chaos this is one technique of magic.

 - Magic in the Second Apocalypse series by R. Scott Bakker uses an original variation on this; the trick to magic is not just speaking in another language, but in saying one string of words while simultaneously thinking a second and different string (not as easy as it sounds; try it).
 To make it worse, you have to simultaneously understand the meanings of both phrases; the reason being that the meaning of each phrase somehow clarifies and precisely limits the meaning of the other, creating sufficient mental precision to bring about the desired magical effect.
-(What happens to sorcerers who screw this up — whether nothing happens or something exceedingly bad and unintended happens — isn't specified.)

 - In Discworld we never actually hear any magic words after the first book, The Colour of Magic, in which they sound vaguely Arabic mystical-cum-Lovecraft.
 Later books just cut around the spell scenes.
 However the Animated Adaptation of Soul Music uses bad Dog Latin, probably in reference to all the other settings that use it.
 "Ovum Krakkus, Totalé Knackus!" (as he breaks the egg).